Kaneki-ken03/Project-ZEN-OH/README.md

 the remaining 25% MATIC collected from donations will be used to support further project development; this 25% will be subtracted from the total MATIC balance once a month.

-the tokens liquidity pool will be listed on Sushi Swap or similar exchanges.
+the tokens liquidity pool will be listed on UniSwap or similar exchanges.

    --Initial supply tokenomics--